Looking for a fun Kentucky road trip?

 Make sure that you also stop and look at the cases in the entryway filled with memorabilia.

-This staircase leads to the locked blending room where a 4th generation family member, G.L.
+This staircase leads to the locked blending room.
+4th generation family member, G.L.
 Wainscott’s great-great-nephew, Fielding Rogers, mixes the secret recipe for the concentration from handwritten recipe notes from Wainscott.

 2nd stop- Lunch at Jk’s at Forest Grove